KeyboardKit/KeyboardKitPro/README.md

     <img src ="https://github.com/KeyboardKit/KeyboardKit/blob/master/Resources/Demo.gif?raw=true" width="300" />
 </p>

-KeyboardKit Pro extends KeyboardKit with pro features, such as additional locales, autocomplete engines, more extensions, additional views etc. It lets you create fully localized system keyboards with a single line of code.
+KeyboardKit Pro extends KeyboardKit with pro features, such as localized input sets, keyboard layouts and callout actions, which lets you create fully localized system keyboards for all keyboard locales with a single line of code.

+KeyboardKit Pro also unlocks a local and a remote autocomplete providers, emoji skintone support, the possibility to read all the text from the text document proxy, additional views etc.